aporeto-inc/gaia/doc/documentation.md

 Type: `[]string`

 On systems without an enforcer, you must provide the name of the Linux user.
-Otherwise, Microsegmentation will automatically populatethis field and adding a value here isoptional and not used during the authorization.
-However, the value becomes a tagassociated with the SSH processing unit, which could be useful.
+Otherwise, Microsegmentation will automatically populate this field and adding a value here is optional and not used during the authorization.
+However, the value becomes a tag associated with the SSH processing unit, which could be useful.

 ##### `propagate`